Published Apr 8, 2026

 YouTube video

-1. you and your partner are in a mutual commitment to a shared life to the exclusion of all others
+1. You and your partner are in a mutual commitment to a shared life to the exclusion of all others

 • The Financial Aspect

-• The Nature of the household
+• The Nature of the Household

 • The social aspect of the relationship

-• The couples commitment to each other
+• The couple’s commitment to each other

 Common FAQ’s

-If immigration does not consider that you and your partner do no meet the de facto requirement, then your visa application will be refused.
+If you and your partner do not meet the de facto requirement, then your visa application will be refused by immigration.
 Meaning both the main student and the secondary applicant will be refused.

-What if I do not list my de facto partner on my student visa, can they apply for a subsequent student visa?
+What if I do not list my de facto partner on my student visa?
+Can they apply for a subsequent student visa?

 If my partner and I have not lived together, can they be included on my student visa?